Bruce Yardley: 1979 tour of India

 Yardley toured India in 1979.
 He was made 12th man for the first Test.
-He returned to the side for the second test, making 47 as nightwatchman then taking 4–107 before illness left him too sick to bowl.
+He returned to the team for the second test, making 47 as nightwatchman then taking 4–107 before illness left him too sick to bowl.

 He was kept on in the team for the third Test, taking only two wickets; he was called upon to open Australia's first innings and made 29.
 A Kapil Dev yorker broke his foot in the second innings, ruling him out for the fourth Test.
 He missed three games but returned for the fifth test, Kim Hughes saying the cricketer was "a must" for the team.
 Yardley responded to his captain's faith by scoring 61 off 70 balls in Australia's first innings and taking 4–91.

 Yardley failed a fitness Test and was omitted for the sixth Test, replaced by Peter Sleep.

 Form slump

-Yardley suffered a form slump at the beginning of the 1979–80 domestic season, which saw him only make 58 runs in five innings, and was dropped from the West Australian side.
+Yardley suffered a form slump at the beginning of the 1979–80 domestic season, which saw him only make 58 runs in five innings, and was dropped from the West Australian team.

 He later contracted a virus which affected his health so badly he dropped out of cricket altogether for a while to recover.

 1980–81 comeback

 Yardley had a return to form during the 1980–81 season.
 He made 78 in a game against Queensland then took 5–85 against South Australia and 7–62 and 4–36 against Tasmania.

-This form – he was the second highest wicket taker in the Sheffield Shield that season at the time – saw him recalled to the Australian side for the second test against India, replacing Shaun Graf (who had been 12th man); once again he was in the squad alongside Jim Higgs.
+This form – he was the second highest wicket taker in the Sheffield Shield that season at the time – saw him recalled to the Australian team for the second test against India, replacing Shaun Graf (who had been 12th man); once again he was in the squad alongside Jim Higgs.
 By thhat stage Yardley had taken 29 Shield wickets at 24.34 and 207 runs at 20.7.
 It was thought that this selection indiated he might be in consideration to tour England.
 (Ashley Mallett had been 12th man for the first test against New Zealand.)

 To general surprise, Yardley ended up being preferred to Higgs in the game despite Higgs having taken 15 test wickets at 18 that summer.
 Yardley took 2–90 and 1–25, as Australia failed to bowl out India.
 Yardley and Higgs played together in the third test against India.
 Yardley had better figures, taking 2-45 and 2-65, but Australia's batters collapsed in the second innings and India won the game.

-Towards the end of the summer, Yardley's 3-40 against Queensland in a crucial game helped WA win the Shield.
+Towards the end of the summer, Yardley's 3–40 against Queensland in a crucial game helped WA win the Shield.

 Yardley was overlooked for the 1981 Ashes despite being the third highest first class wicket-taker that summer, with 47 wickets at 25.38.
 The spinners chosen to go to England both had less wickets than Yardley: Graeme Beard (29) and Ray Bright (22) (Higgs was also ovelooked).
 During the 1981 Ashes Beard did not play a test; Ray Bright took 12 wickets at 32.5.